Koi

 DETAILS

-Certified Organic, Practicing Biodynamic.
+Certified Organic.
 50% Trebbiano Modenese, 50% Lambrusco di Sorbara.
 Sourced from a single 1ha vineyard of 60 year-old vines with the two varieties interplanted; winemaker Flavio Restani says, ‘Because Sorbara is a lower-yielding grape, normally it's planted between other varieties.
-I have this old vineyard where the Sorbara is 50-50 co-planted with Trebbiano Modenese, so I love to pick them together.
+I have this old vineyard where the Sorbara is 50/50, co-planted with Trebbiano Modenese, so I love to pick them together.
 They are very similar grapes: low tannins, extremely high acidity.’
 The trellising in this old vineyard is done in an old-fashioned system from the region called ‘Bellussi,’ something like a pergola, where grapes are harvested at nearly 6.5 feet overhead: the training technique is ideal for dealing with the humidity of the region, as well as maximizing ripeness of fruit.
 Grapes are harvested together, both white and red, then direct-pressed whole-cluster.
 About 10% of the must is collected and kept frozen.
 The other 90% is fermented with indigenous yeasts.
 In spring the juice is added back in, and the wine is bottled to become Spumante.
 Unfined, unfiltered, zero SO2.
+Magical wine.

 Download Tech Sheet